 Thanks to all my beloved friends who were involved in the research and writing of this article.
 I appreciate your help so far in overcoming all difficulties and obstacles properly.
-I also thank the Editors and Reviewers of the Paradikma Journal team who helped publish this article well.
+I also thank the team of editors and reviewers of Paradikma Journal who helped publish this article well.